We invite teachers, educators and schools to join our growing human-centred learning community.

-- Providing grants to help teachers start HCE pilot;
+- Providing grants/seed funds to help teachers start HCE programmes;

-- Collaborating on specific programmes in areas such as:
+- Providing collaborative guidance and mentorship on specific programmes in areas such as:

 - students’ cognitive development (creative and critical thinking)

-- peer mentoring (applicable for both students and teachers)
+- peer-to-peer and group mentoring (for both students and teachers)

-- helping teachers to become reflective practitioners and researchers.
+- supporting teachers to become reflective practitioners and researchers.

-We completed a three-year HCE (pre)pilot in a small SEND setting, within a large secondary academy in the UK.
-This has involved:
+2018 marked the completion of a three-year HCE (pre)pilot in a small SEND setting, within a large secondary academy in the UK.
+The project involved:

 - Facilitated dialogue and reflection with the staff team on the process of becoming a human-centred learning community with shared values.